YAMEROOOO/plover-german-syllatype/README.md

 The `>` key is used to double letters (as well as the `*` if needed) or to create an "l" on the right side.

-Suffixes such as -s, -t or -st are only to be used if `S` or `T` are already being used in the right bank or when writing something that ends with "chs" or "ts" which would otherwise be confused with "sch" or "st".
+Suffixes such as -s, -t or -st are only to be used if `S` or `T` are already being used in the right bank or when writing something that ends with "ts" which would otherwise be confused with "st".

 Missing letters and other combinations can be accessed by these key combinations: